leynier/python-template/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.
 We use a loose version of Git Flow and actively welcome your pull requests:

-1. Set up your local development environment.
-See [USAGE.md](USAGE.md) for instructions.
-2. Make sure to use the latest Flutter stable-channel SDK release.
-3. Create a new branch based on `develop`:
+1. Create a new branch based on `develop`:
    * Feature branches should start with `feature/`
    * Bugfix branches should start with `bug/`
-4. Implement your changes.
+2. Implement your changes.
-5. Add tests if applicable.
+3. Add tests if applicable.
-6. Make sure your code lints.
+4. Make sure your code lints.
-7. Issue that pull request!
+5. Issue that pull request!

 ### Any contributions you make will be under the MIT License